Age Spots: How to Get Rid of Age Spots

 They are a benign type of skin condition.
 However, if you have age spots there is a good chance that your skin has been exposed to a significant amount of ultra violet light over a prolonged length of time.

 When you do see your doctor they can usually tell you very quickly whether what you have is an age spot or not.
 I have made many such visits to my doctor, and a quick visual inspection has always been enough for diagnosis.
 If your doctor is in any way unsure about your age spot they might take a very small biopsy to be sent away for testing.
-This is a very quick procedure and is usually done there and then.
+This is a very quick procedure and is usually done there and then, at least in my country.
 In the vast majority of cases though an experienced doctor will be able to assess your skin marks within seconds leaving you free to leave.

 Don't assume that new spots are age spots, especially if they look black, are asymmetrical or very uneven in color.
 You doctor will know in a few seconds if they are age spots or skin cancer, so always get any new marks checked out.